 STREAMdiff Frequently Asked Questions

 - What platforms are supported?
-Currently STREAMdiff runs on Windows.
+Currently STREAMdiff runs on Windows and Linux.

 - What type of documentation is available?
 A user guide, a print stream setup guide and online help.

 Print Streams Processed